-We would like to thank the following sponsors and partners for their generous ongoing support of Young Masters:
+We would like to thank our Sponsors, Patrons and Partners for their generous ongoing support of the Young Masters Art Prize:

 The Artists’ Collecting Society (ACS) was set up in 2006 as a not-for-profit, Community Interest Company dedicated to the administration of the Artist’s Resale Right and copyright.